datanav/docs/configuration.rst

 Will look for a file called *nodeconfig.json* in the current directory.

 Conceptually, the configuration files contains definitions for *Systems*, *Pipes* and *Clusters*.
-The cluser configuration is not requried when running just a single *Sesam Node*.
+The cluser configuration is not required when running just a single *Sesam Node*.

 The node configuration is a *JSON array* of :ref:`system <system_section>` and :ref:`pipe configurations <pipe_section>`.
 The configuration :doc:`entities <entitymodel>` are
 *JSON objects* of the form:

-It should be noted that all '_id' property values must be unique across across the solution.
+It should be noted that all ``_id`` property values must be unique across across the solution.
 This means unique within the *nodeconfig.json* file but also across all files when a multiple file configuration is used.

 ::